 What Is ALS?

-Amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease, is a disease that affects nerve cells responsible for voluntary movement.
-When ALS sets in, the neurons affiliated with voluntary movement are destroyed, resulting in muscles that are initially weakened and, over time, become completely nonfunctional.
+Amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease, is a disease that affects nerve cells, also known as neurons, responsible for voluntary movement.
+When ALS starts, neurons begin to die.
+This results in progressive muscle weakness leading to paralysis.
+As the disease progresses, individuals lose the ability to move, speak, swallow, or breathe.
 The condition can affect anyone at any age, though it typically sets in when an individual is at least 55 years of age.
 Men are slightly more likely to be affected than women.

-Often starting in the extremities (hands, feet or limbs), ALS eventually spreads throughout the body.
+While ALS usually starts in the arms or legs (known as limb onset), it can also start in the muscles of speech and swallowing.
+ALS eventually spreads throughout the body.
 As this occurs, the symptoms can be extremely troubling, making even the simplest task impossible.
 Initial signs of ALS include:

 - Clumsiness — Due to weakened muscles in the hands and feet, it becomes difficult to hold things.
 Tripping and falling may become common.

 - Head and neck problems — Swallowing and even holding the head up become difficult.
 Speech becomes slurred.